holstrater/holstrater.github.io/_posts/2020-05-02-fristileaks.md

  192.168.56.113  08:00:27:a5:a6:76      1      60  PCS Systemtechnik GmbH
 ```

-I then ran an nmap scan against the target's IP address `192.168.56.113` to find out more about the target.
-I used the `-sS`, `-A`, `-n` and `-oA` options because in my opinion these serve a good general purpose with relatively quick but useful results.
-I saved the output in a file because I don’t like to do multiple scans unless I absolutely have to (such as when I need different `nmap` options to fit a very specific purpose).
+I then ran an `nmap` scan against the target's IP address `192.168.56.113` to find out more about the target.
+I used the `-sS`, `-A`, `-n` and `-oA` options because in my opinion these serve a good general purpose while remaining accurate.
+I saved the output to a file so I can go back to it later instead of having to do multiple scans (saving time).

 ```bash
 kali@kali:~$ sudo nmap -sS -A -n -oA fristileaks 192.168.56.113